-Creating a well-researched plan will save you time, money, and energy by preventing problems down the road.
-If you don’t feel confident in planning on your own, there are companies like Keller’s that will come out to perform a consultation.
+Creating a well-researched plan will save you time and money by preventing problems down the road.
+If you don’t feel confident in planning on your own, there are companies like Keller’s that can perform a consultation.

 Hiring an expert can improve the likelihood that an arena is built right.
 However, it will come at a cost.
 “We do charge for consulting.
 That way, we are not out time and expenses if the client is only window shopping,” says Keller.

-Once you have a plan all set, it’s time to implement it.
+Once your plan is complete, it’s time to implement it.

 Materials and installation

-When it comes to the construction, you will need to purchase the materials and plan for the installation.
-Materials can include large quantities of top layer mixtures, drainage pipes and fittings, rocks for the base layer, geothermal membranes, fencing, and more.
+Your first step is to purchase materials.
+These can include large quantities of top layer mixtures, drainage pipes and fittings, rocks for the base layer, geothermal membranes, and more.

-As for the installation, it can require heavy machinery as well as someone with knowledge on how to install the materials properly.
+The installation process requires heavy machinery and the expertise to use it.
 Keller says, “We would do a package deal where we would contract with the dirt, rocks, geotextile, etc. and install it all.”

-Price will vary greatly depending on materials needed, the quality of the materials you choose, the type of drainage system you pick and it’s complexity/materials, the amount of excavating/leveling required, the fencing you choose, and other features you want such as roofing or lighting.
+Costs vary depending on the quality of your materials, the type of drainage system, the amount of excavating/leveling required, your fencing, and other features you want, like roofing or lighting.

-If you’re looking for a simple arena with the bare minimum and your yard is decently level in an area with little rain, you can likely get closer to the $25,000 to $35,000 range.
+If you’re looking for a simple arena and your yard is already level, you can likely get closer to the $25,000 to $35,000 range.
 On the other hand, the sky is the limit if you want to go for luxury and maximum usability.

-If your heart is set on constructing your own outdoor riding arena, the cost can be a bit intimidating.
+If your heart is set on constructing your own outdoor riding arena, the cost can be intimidating.
 However, online personal loan companies can make your project a realistic possibility.

-There are a number of lenders such as Avant, Prosper, and Lightstream that offer an easy online application process and funding in as little as one day’s time.
+Lenders like Avant, Prosper, and Lightstream offer easy online applications, and provide funding in as little as 24 hours.
 Approval is based on your credit, and repayments are often structured as monthly payments over a set term.

 To find out what you qualify for without hurting your credit score, try SuperMoney’s loan offer engine.
-You simply answer a few questions and then get offers from a number of lenders delivered to you.
+All you have to do is answer a few questions, and you’ll get personalized offers from our suite of recommended lenders.

-If you’d like to further vet the top lenders, our Personal Loans Review Page provides in-depth reviews and real user ratings to help make your decision a little easier.
+If you’d like to further vet the top lenders, our Personal Loans Review Page provides in-depth reviews and real user ratings make it easy.